amino-os/Amino.Run-Demos/hanksTodo/README.md

 Start by building the app, this ensures the generation of the required stubs.
 ```

-$ cd DCAP-Sapphire-Examples/
+$ cd Amino.Run-Demos/
 $ ./gradlew build
 ```
 ### Environment Setup
-1. Replace the below ip addresses with the ip address of oms and kernelServer respectively:
+1. Replace the below ip addresses and ports with that of oms and kernelServer respectively:

-    DCAP-Sapphire-Examples/**gradle.properties**
+    Amino.Run-Demos/**gradle.properties**
     ```
     omsIp = 127.0.0.1
     kernelServer1Ip = 127.0.0.1
+    omsPort=22346
+    kernelServer1Port=22345
     ```

-2. Replace the first argument passed to the hostAddress with the ```omsIp``` address:
+2. Replace the first and second argument passed to the **hostAddress** with the ```omsIp``` and ```omsPort``` respectively:

-    DCAP-Sapphire-Examples/hanksTodo/src/main/java/amino/run/appexamples/hankstodo/glue/**Configuration.java**
+    Amino.Run-Demos/hanksTodo/src/main/java/amino/run/appexamples/hankstodo/glue/**Configuration.java**
     ```
     public static String [] hostAddress = { "127.0.0.1", "22346", "10.0.2.15", "22345" };
     ```
-    The third argument above in the hostAddress is your device ip address.
+    The third and fourth argument above in the hostAddress are your device kernelServer ip and port respectively.

 ### Run OMS
 ```
-$ cd DCAP-Sapphire-Examples/
+$ cd Amino.Run-Demos/
 $ ./gradlew hankTodo:subprojects:runoms
 ```

 ### Run KernelServer
 ```
-$ cd DCAP-Sapphire-Examples/
+$ cd Amino.Run-Demos/
 $ ./gradlew hanksTodo:subprojects:runks
 ```